The Nips: History

-In 1980, The Nips recorded a demo for Polydor Records at their studio in Bond Street.
+In 1980, the Nips recorded a demo for Polydor Records at their studio in Bond Street.
 It was produced by Paul Weller.
 There were four songs recorded for this session: "Happy Song", "Nobody to Love", "Ghost Town" and "Love To Make You Cry".
-The line up for this recording was, Shane MacGowan-vocals, Shanne Bradley-bass, Gavin Douglas-guitar and Mark Harrison (ex Bernie Tormé)-drums.
+The line up for this recording was Shane MacGowan (vocals), Shanne Bradley (bass), Gavin Douglas (guitar) and Mark Harrison (ex Bernie Tormé Band) on drums.
 "Happy Song"/"Nobody to Love" was released as a single in October 1981, on Test Pressing Records.
 The Nips announced to the press that they were quitting after a last gig on 10 March 1980 at London's Covent Garden Rock Garden.
 MacGowan and Bradley did reform the band later that year, albeit briefly.
-The line up included James Fearnley on guitar and Jon Moss on drums.
-This line up played a final gig in December 1980 at London's Music Machine with The Jam.
+The line up included James Fearnley on guitar and Jon Moss (ex–the Damned) on drums.
+This line up played a final gig in December 1980 at London's Music Machine with the Jam.
 In 1981 Jon Moss joined up with Boy George to form Culture Club.

 During 1981, Bradley took the band in another direction away from the traditional rock band format to incorporate Greek, Cretan and Irish Roots/Folk music.
-The popular Irish folk and America folk song "Poor Paddy Works on the Railway" had previously formed part of their early live set with Guitarist Roger Towndrow.
+The popular Irish folk and American folk song "Poor Paddy Works on the Railway" had previously formed part of their early live set with Guitarist Roger Towndrow.
 This line up included Macgowan and Bradley plus John Hasler (ex Madness) on standup snare drum and Scots/Irish Folk Fiddler David Rattray.
 Later that year Bradley decided to take a break from music.
-Shane MacGowan and John Hasler went on to play in Pogue Mahone, later shortened to The Pogues.
-In 1984, Shanne Bradley co-founded The Men They Couldn't Hang to play "The Alternative Country and Western Festival" in March 1984 at The Electric Ballroom in Camden.
+Shane MacGowan and John Hasler went on to play in Pogue Mahone, later shortened to the Pogues.
+In 1984, Shanne Bradley co-founded the Men They Couldn't Hang to play "The Alternative Country and Western Festival" in March 1984 at the Electric Ballroom in Camden.